- Search The Registry

 Rev. Jeremiah Wright

 *Jeremiah Wright was born on this date in1941.
-He is a Black minister, educator and activist.
+He is a Black minister, educator, and activist.

 In 1961 Wright left college and joined the Marines attaining the rank of private first class.
 In 1963, after two years of service, he joined the Navy and was then trained as a cardiopulmonary technician at the National Naval Medical Center in Bethesda, Maryland.
-Wright was assigned as part of the medical team charged with care of President Lyndon B. Johnson.
+Wright was assigned as part of the medical team charged with the care of President Lyndon B. Johnson.
 Before leaving the position in 1967, the White House Physician, Vice Admiral Burkley, personally wrote him a letter of thanks on behalf of the United States President.

 During that time Wright enrolled at Howard University in Washington, D.C., where he earned a bachelor's degree in 1968 and a master’s degree in English in 1969.
 He also earned a master's degree from the University of Chicago Divinity School.
 Wright holds a Doctor of Ministry degree (1990) from the United Theological Seminary in Dayton, Ohio, where he studied under Samuel DeWitt Proctor, a mentor to Martin Luther King, Jr.